openaps/docs/docs/reference/openaps/openaps-device-pump.md

 #### `pump.ini`
-This device contains the information about your pump.
-This example assumes you are using a TI stick
+This device contains the information requied to connect to your pump, such as your pump's serial number.
+This example assumes you are using a TI stick.
 ##### Setup code
 `openaps device add pump mmeowlink subg_rfspy /dev/mmeowlink [YOUR PUMP SERIAL]`
 ##### Sample contents